Pre-Professional Ballet Program

 (extra ballet classes at the Ballet 3 level and Pre Pointe/Pointe 1 are optional, the Pre Pointe/Pointe 1 class is required for dancers who wish to study en pointe)

-At least five Ballet 5 classes and one Pointe class per week
+At least five Ballet 5 classes and one Pointe or Pre-Pointe class per week

-At least six Ballet 6 classes, one Pointe class, and Partnering class per week
+At least six Ballet 6 classes and one Pointe class per week

 Performance classes give students the opportunity to prepare a piece of choreography for classes participating in Ballet Chesapeake's Spring Production.
 Performance classes are held in the Winter and Spring sessions only and students wishing to perform will have an additional 30 minutes each week in addition to technique classes to learn and refine their dance for the performance.
 This ensures a high quality production with well rehearsed choreography and it also offers students a higher level of training.
 A better learning environment is offered by giving students more time to focus on learning and perfecting new skills and vocabulary during technique classes.